 Our identification strategy contrasts with Bai, Rios-Rull, and Storesletten (2024).
-To fix ideas, denote the elasticity of the matching function as φ and the elasticity of disutility as η .
-BRS calibrate φ and η by making use of the cross-sectional price dispersion for identical goods and the elasticity of shopping time with respect to expenditure.
+BRS employ two datasets, one which features shopping time from the American Time Use Survey as a proxy for effort.4 Additionally, they calibrate φ and η by making use of two nonlinear equations pertaining to the cross-sectional price dispersion for identical goods and the elasticity of shopping time with respect to expenditure.
 Shopping time is thus taken as a proxy for effort.
-BRS employ two sets of observables; one features shopping time from the American Time Use Survey as a proxy for effort while the other dataset uses the relative price of investment instead.
-Both sets include output, investment, and labor productivity.

 While leveraging identified micro moments to derive φ and η is generally compelling, using shopping time as a proxy for effort raises at least two concerns.
 First, as discussed by BRS, fluctuations in shopping effort should be construed more broadly to encompass changes in match efficiency, rather than solely focusing on time.
 Second, leisure activities can potentially contaminate shopping time.
 For instance, time spent browsing a store may reflect window shopping rather than genuine effort.
-An increased desire to find a particular item may lead to a shift towards actively searching for it and away from mere window shopping, resulting in an overall change in shopping time that reflects a combination of both factors.
+An increased desire to find a particular item may lead